- Sleeping bag, pillow, sheets and tent if you want to use one.

 - Books you would like to gift in give it forward mode.

 All projects that I am doing are things that I plan to use on a daily basis.
-So these projects are not specifically designed for workshops.
-I am conducting workshops around these projects because of requests from friends that these projects are an opportunity to share my learning with a wider audience.
-Hence the focus of these workshops is learning and not accomplishment.
+I am inviting visitors around these projects because of requests from friends.
+These projects are an opportunity to share my learning with a wider audience.
+Hence the focus of your stay is learning and not accomplishment.
 The list of projects/activities I have provided is only a guideline.
-On the first day of the workshop I will put out a list of activities and based on the interests of the participants we will decide what we will work on.
+On the first day of your stay I will put out a list of activities and based on your interests we will decide what you will work on.
 I call this collaborative learning.
 I am also learning together with you.
-This is a hands on workshop.
+These are hands on projects/activities.
 There is minimal talking and lots of doing.
 So be prepared to get your hands dirty.
-Please bring along a hammer, pliers, screw driver and electric drill (don’t buy one just for the workshop – just get what you already have).
+If you have, please bring along a hammer, pliers, screw driver and electric drill (don’t buy one just for your stay – just get what you already have).

 For those who have tents and want to use them this is an opportunity to put them to good use.
 Please get your own sleeping bags, pillows and sheets.
 I have some mattresses and pillows but there aren’t enough for everyone.